userver-framework/.github/profile/README.md

 database connectors/drivers, protocols and synchronization primitives for fast and comfortable creation of IO-bound C++ microservices, services and utilities.

+Speed of C++, simplicity of Python, coroutine model of Go.

 Documentation: https://userver-framework.github.io/userver/